 You may add or delete one or more accounts from your AWS Accounts page:

-The main Accounts listing page allows you to update, manage, and configure your AWS accounts within your chosen Organization.
+The AWS Accounts listing page allows you to update, manage, and configure your AWS accounts within your chosen Organization.

 When a new Account is setup and synchronized with your AWS environment, the State toggle is set to Active by default.
 You can choose to set an Account to Active state or Disable it.